MBeshVignesh/GenAIProject/README.md

 # Career Path Recommender System

-A production-grade multi-agent system using **AWS Bedrock Claude Sonnet 4.5** to help UTD students make informed career decisions by connecting course catalog data and personalized career recommendations.
+A compact multi-agent project that uses AWS Bedrock (Claude Sonnet 4.5) to help students and learners get career guidance and course recommendations by combining model inference with an optional Knowledge Base.

 ## 🎯 Overview

-This system consists of two specialized AI agents that work together to provide comprehensive career guidance:
+This repository contains two agents and a small Streamlit chat UI that let you query career guidance and course recommendations.

 ### 🧩 Agents

-1. **Career Agent** - Generates personalized career recommendations and project suggestions using Claude Sonnet 4.5
+1. Career Agent (`agents/simple_career_agent.py`) – Generates personalized career recommendations.
+Loads environment from `aws_credentials.env` and will attempt to call Bedrock directly; Bedrock credentials improve results but an inference profile is not strictly required for the class itself.
-2. **Course Catalog Agent** - Analyzes UTD course catalog with Knowledge Base integration for enhanced document retrieval
+2. Course Catalog Agent (`agents/course_catalog_agent.py`) – Analyzes course catalog documents and optionally uses an AWS Bedrock Knowledge Base for grounded retrieval-and-generate responses.
+This agent requires `INFERENCE_PROFILE_ARN_SONNET` to be set and will raise if missing.

 ### 🚀 Features

-- **Interactive Streamlit Interface** - User-friendly chat interface for career guidance
+- **Interactive Streamlit Interface** - User-friendly chat interface for career guidance (implemented in `main.py`)
 - **Knowledge Base Integration** - Enhanced document retrieval with AWS Bedrock Knowledge Base
 - **Course-Skill Mapping** - Maps UTD courses to career requirements with document analysis
 - **Personalized Recommendations** - Generates tailored career paths and project suggestions